General Monogamy of Tsallis $q$-Entropy Entanglement in Multiqubit Systems: Introduction

 \section{Introduction}

 Multipartite entanglement is an important physical resource in quantum mechanics, which can be used in quantum computation, quantum communication and quantum cryptography.
-One of the most surprising phenomena for multipartite entanglement is the monogamy property, which quantifies the resources of quantum entanglement can not be shared freely between different constituents in a multipartite system.
+One of the most surprising phenomena for multipartite entanglement is that the monogamy property, which quantifies the resources of quantum entanglement can not be shared freely between different constituents in a multipartite system.
 Monogamy property may be as fundamental as the no-cloning theorem~\cite{Bruss99,Coffman00,Osborne06,Kay09}.
 A simple example of monogamy property can be interpreted as the amount of entanglement between $A$ and $B$, plus the amount of entanglement between $A$ and $C$, cannot be greater than the amount of entanglement between $A$ and the pair $B$$C$.
-Monogamy property have been considered in many areas of physics: one can estimate the quantity of information captured by an eavesdropper about the secret key to be extracted in quantum cryptography~\cite{Osborne06,Barrett05}, the frustration effects observed in condensed matter physics~\cite{Ma11,Amico08}, even in black-hole physics~\cite{Susskind13,Lloyd14}.
+Monogamy property has been considered in many areas of physics: One can estimate the quantity of information captured by an eavesdropper about the secret key to be extracted in quantum cryptography~\cite{Osborne06,Barrett05}, the frustration effects observed in condensed matter physics~\cite{Ma11,Amico08}, and even in black-hole physics~\cite{Susskind13,Lloyd14}.

 Monogamy property of various entanglement measures have been discovered.
-Coffman $et$ $al$ first considered three qubits $A$,$B$ and $C$ which may be entangled with each other~\cite{Coffman00}, who showed that the squared concurrence $\mathcal{C}^2$ follows this monogamy inequality.
-Osborne $et$ $al$ proved the squared concurrence follows a general monogamy inequality for $N$-qubit system~\cite{Osborne06}.
-Different kinds of monogamy inequalities for concurrence have been noted in Re.~\cite{Ou08,LiMing16,Zhu15,Eltschka15}.
-Some similar monogamy inequalities were also discussed for entanglement of formation~\cite{Bai1401,Bai1408}, negativity~\cite{Kim09,Ou0700,Luo15,He15}, relative entropy entanglement~\cite{Li14,Lancien16}, continuous variable systems~\cite{Hiroshima07,Adesso07,Adesso08}, Renyi-$\alpha$ entanglement~\cite{Kim100,Song16} and Tsallis-q entropy entanglement~\cite{Kim10,Kim1603}.
+Coffman $et$ $al.$ first considered three qubits $A$,$B$ and $C$ which may be entangled with each other~\cite{Coffman00}, who showed that the squared concurrence $\mathcal{C}^2$ follows this monogamy inequality.
+Osborne $et$ $al.$ proved the squared concurrence follows a general monogamy inequality for the $N$-qubit system~\cite{Osborne06}.
+Different kinds of monogamy inequalities for concurrence have been noted in Refs.~\cite{Ou08,LiMing16,Zhu14,Zhu15,Eltschka15}.
+Some similar monogamy inequalities were also discussed for entanglement of formation~\cite{Zhu14,Bai1401,Bai1408}, negativity~\cite{Kim09,Ou0700,Luo15,He15,Tian16}, relative entropy entanglement~\cite{Li14,Lancien16}, continuous variable systems~\cite{Hiroshima07,Adesso07,Adesso08}, Renyi $\alpha$-entropy entanglement~\cite{Kim100,Song16}, and Tsallis $q$-entropy entanglement~\cite{Kim10,Kim1603}.
+The monogamy property of other physical resources has also been discussed, such as discord~\cite{Bai13,Streltsov12}, and steering~\cite{QYHe13,Pramanik14}.